 Promote awareness on the topic of cyber sexual violence and the sharing of experiences, feelings, and emotions with the group through ad hoc video viewing and subsequent debate and discussion.
+Emotional competence to be worked on:

 Empathy, sensitivity, responsibility towards others and ourselves.